Ecwid/ecwid-api-docs/includes/_shipping_api.md

 ### 1. User configures app settings in settings tab

-After the installation, user would need a page where they can configure it.
-We recommend using [Native apps feature](#embedded-apps) to provide this functionality.
+After the installation, user would need a page where they can configure it: provide their account details, set up dimensions, etc. We recommend using [Native apps feature](#embedded-apps) to provide this functionality.
+To manage and store those settings, see the [Merchant app settings](#merchant-settings-for-shipping-method) section.

 ### 2. Ecwid sends order data to app request URL

-When registering your app, provide a request URL where Ecwid will send **POST request** with order data as well as the [Merchant app settings](#merchant-settings) when customer is at checkout stage.
+To show new shipping methods in storefront, Ecwid will send a **POST request** to your endpoint with order details: items, customer address, merchant app settings, etc. That endpoint must respond to the request with the shipping rates for this configuration.

 ### 3. Application returns the rates in a specific format

 Ecwid will expect a response from your service within 10 second interval to display additional shipping methods for customers.
-Ecwid will expect shipping method name, rate and estimated delivery time in that response.
-See the format in the [Request and response](#request-and-response) section.
+In the response, provide shipping method name, rate and estimated delivery time.
+See the response format in the [Request and response](#request-and-response) section.

 ### 4. Ecwid displays the rates at checkout

 Based on the response from your app, Ecwid will display the shipping methods for customers at the checkout.
-Customer can select them just like any other shipping method in that Ecwid store and it will display in the order details.
+Customer can select them just like any other shipping method in that Ecwid store and it will be shown in the order details.

 # Merchant settings for shipping method

 Your application can require merchants to specify their shipping account details, package size and any other user preferences you may require.
+We recommend adding a new tab into the Ecwid Control Panel's Shipping settings for optimal experience - Native applications feature.

 **Settings**